karafka/sidekiq-backend/README.md

 and you are ready to go.
 Karafka Sidekiq Backend integrates with Karafka automatically

-Note: Worker class name can be different.
-Karafka will solve this, as long as it inherits from the ```Karafka::BaseWorker``` class.
+Note: You can name your application worker base class with any name you want.
+The only thing that is required is a direct inheritance from the ```Karafka::BaseWorker``` class.

 ## Usage